youvegottabecrazy/DELay/README.md

 2. The default trash dir is $HOME/.delayrm. $HOME/.delayrm/.delayrmrc will be created on first run.
 If you'd like to use a different location, set ENV{DELAYRMRC} to the full path of the .delayrmrc file.
 Run the script once to generate the default rc file.

-3. Edit the generated .delayrc file as desired.
+3. Edit the generated .delayrmrc file as desired.

 4. It's best to use the script via shell alias.
 If using bash, add the following line to .bashrc: